-In English, the word “alcohol” usually refers to ethyl alcohol, or ethanol, which is most commonly found in alcoholic beverages.
-In the cosmetics industry however, you may also find ingredients such as benzyl or cetyl alcohol.
-The question is, are any of these chemicals beneficial when it comes to your skincare?
+The word “alcohol” usually refers to ethyl alcohol, or ethanol, commonly found in alcoholic beverages.
+In the cosmetics industry, however, you may also find ingredients such as benzyl or cetyl alcohol.
+Are any of these chemicals beneficial in skincare?

-Chemicals have become so entrenched in our consumer lifestyle that we barely even notice how many of them we are consuming or applying to our body each day.
-Your facial cleanser alone probably contains about 10 different chemical compounds.
-One or more of these is likely a sulfate, such as sodium lauryl sulfate, a substance you might want to avoid.
+Chemicals have become so entrenched in our consumer lifestyle that we barely even notice how many of them we are consuming or applying to our body daily.
+Your facial cleanser alone may contains 10 different chemical compounds, likely including a sulfate, such as sodium lauryl sulfate, a substance you might want to avoid.

 When thinking of animal testing laboratories, most of us picture wire cages stacked along cold white walls, while innocent, mournful eyes peek through steel bars.
 Unfortunately, this scenario is all too real in hundreds of labs across the country.
 However, more and more beauty companies are ceasing animal testing.

 Over 50% of your standard beauty products contain polyethylene glycol compounds (PEGs).
 According to the International Journal of Toxicology (IJT), this chemical has been associated with health problems from severe skin irritation to breast cancer.

 Some of the most controversial skincare ingredients on the market today are parabens.
 While the FDA insists that they are safe, various studies suggest that these commonplace preservatives could threaten our health.